Should I Take a Gap Year? The Impact It Has on Your Money

 Obtaining an education involves a lot of hard work.
 From long days in the classroom to late-night study sessions, the rigors of academia can take their toll.
-And it can carry a hefty price tag.
+And college can carry a hefty price tag.
 It’s understandable that someone might want to take a gap year before they start college or after they finish college to regroup before they begin working.

 There are a lot of benefits associated with taking a gap year, but getting ready for a year off requires quite a lot of financial planning to make this choice sustainable.
-Keep reading to learn:

 What Is a Gap Year?